 Your credit history

 Car insurance companies use your credit score to calculate your rates.
-If you have a poor credit history, you’ll get significantly higher estimates for auto insurance than if you had good — or even average — credit.
+If you have a poor credit history, you’ll get significantly higher estimates from a car insurance calculator than if you had good — or even average — credit.
 But not every state allows car insurance companies to consider your credit score.
 If you live in California, Hawaii, Massachusetts, Michigan, or Washington, your credit score won't affect your car insurance rates.

 Any recent accidents or traffic violations